a5kin/genart/studies/making_of/arcs_of_verona/README.md

 Lamps were the only part of composition that was missing at that point.
-To keep it simple, I generated them in a manner of wireframe, black in color.
+To keep it simple, I generated them in a manner of wireframe, dark in color.

 1. Lamp's mount: a little triangle, then a long vertical rectangle, filled with solid color.
 2. Lamp's top: a half-circle, filled with solid color.
-3. Lamp's body: rectangle filled with vertical gradient from opaque black to semi-transparent white, to emulate a 'glass'.
+3. Lamp's body: rectangle filled with vertical gradient from opaque dark to semi-transparent white, to emulate a 'glass'.
 The gradient pattern is periodic, that creates vertical black stripes simulating a wireframe.
 4. Lamp's bottom: upside down triangle, filled with a solid color.